TristaZeng/ZS-DeconvNet/Fiji_Plugin/ReadMe.md

 ## 5. Convert python model to plugin format

-To transfer a saved model to .zip format to use in ZS-DeconvNet plugin, please follow the instructions below:
+To transfer a ZS-DeconvNet model trained in Python to .zip format to use in ZS-DeconvNet plugin, please follow the instructions below:

 + Create a new environment by running `conda create -n tensorflow1 python=3.7` in your terminal.